 3. The Plastic Bag Trick

-Or, Hire a Professional to Replace Your Broken or Missing Stopper
+Hire a Professional to Upgrade Your Broken or Missing Stopper

-Knowing how to block a bathtub drain without a plug or how to stop a sink without a stopper can help in a pinch, but finding a permanent fix will help you avoid future hassles.
-Picking up a rubber plug at a store is one possibility, but it’s likely that the rubber plug will eventually go AWOL once more, leaving you high and dry all over again.
+Knowing how to block a bathtub drain without a plug or how to stop a sink without a stopper can help in a pinch but finding a permanent fix will help you avoid future hassles.
+Picking up a rubber plug at a store is one possibility, but you could always lose it again, leaving you high and dry all over again.
 Your best bet is to have a new drain stopper installed by Mr. Rooter® Plumbing — home of your courteous plumbing professionals!
-Contact your local Mr. Rooter online or call (855) 982-2028 to find a location near you to provide bathtub repairs and more.
+Contact us online or call (855) 982-2028 to find a location near you to provide bathtub repairs and more.